Estate Planning

 Irrevocable Trusts

-• Permanent: Once established, an irrevocable trust cannot be altered or revoked by the grantor, cementing the trust terms and asset distribution plans as laid out at its creation.
+• Permanent: Once established, the grantor cannot alter or revoke an irrevocable trust, cementing the trust terms and asset distribution plans as laid out at its creation.

 • Asset Protection and Tax Benefits: Assets transferred to an irrevocable trust are removed from the grantor's estate, offering protection from creditors and potential tax advantages, including reduced estate taxes.